Azure/azure-event-hubs-for-kafka/quickstart/python/README.md

 This quickstart will show how to create and connect to an Event Hubs Kafka endpoint using an example producer and consumer written in python.
 Azure Event Hubs for Apache Kafka Ecosystems supports [Apache Kafka version 1.0](https://kafka.apache.org/10/documentation.html) and later.

 This sample is based on [Confluent's Apache Kafka Python client](https://github.com/confluentinc/confluent-kafka-python), modified for use with Event Hubs for Kafka.
+While the tutorial is aimed at Linux users, MacOS users can follow along with Homebrew.

 ## Prerequisites